 We might be in the middle of summer, but you know how it is...
 It’s better to be prepared!
-I’ve been working on the autumn collection this summer (in fact I’m still working on it) and today I would like to show you first piece of this collection - pattern for beanie hat.
-This hat is available in all imaginable sizes - you can sew it for newborn baby or your grandpa.
+I’ve been working on the autumn collection this summer (in fact I’m still working on it) and today I would like to show you the first piece of this collection - the pattern for a beanie hat.
+This hat is available in all imaginable sizes - you can sew it for a newborn baby or your grandpa.
 I have all children’s, women’s and men’s sizes.
-You can, of course, find detailed photo instructions for this hat in the article bellow and I also have new video tutorial for you.
-This hat is very easy to sew - pattern is suitable even for absolute beginners - and you can do it in five minutes.
+You can, of course, find detailed photo instructions for this hat in the article below and I also have a new video tutorial for you.
+This hat is very easy to sew - the pattern is suitable even for absolute beginners - and you can do it in five minutes.
 Literally.

-You can get pattern in my online store:
+You can get this beanie hat pattern in my online store:

 You can use: